gerkovink/markup2023/Marta/Deliverable4/README.md

 #mseR
-A package to compute Mean squared error.
+A package to compute Mean squared error by Marta Sech